delcypher/phd-imperial-website/README.md

 --------------

 ```
-$ hyde --sitepath /path/to/this/repository gen -d /path/to/deploy/folder
+$ hyde --sitepath /path/to/this/repository gen --deploy-path /path/to/deploy/folder
 ```